alechenninger/blog/posts/fakes.md

 //
 // Obvious, right? 😅 It turned out, if you want to accomplish some particularly scandalous tasks
 // like mocking final classes, Mockito attaches a Java agent *at runtime.* Because the current
-// user's group ID didn't match the Java process's group ID, which is due to how container security
+// user's group ID didn't match the Java process's group ID (an otherwise uninteresting detail of
-// in OpenShift works, the process was not allowed to attach an agent to itself.
+// the environment, at least to us mere developers), the process was not allowed to attach an agent
+// to itself.

 When a class under test has a mocked dependency, the dependency must be stubbed according to the needs of your test.
 We only stub the methods our class needs for the test, and only for the